 - Dragging Objects

-The default setting is for the Previous/Next in sequence buttons to work for both BiteFX animation or picture groups and user-defined sequences.
+The default setting is for the Previous/Next in Presentation buttons to work for BiteFX animation groups, Picture albums, Presentation Templates, and user-defined presentations.

 BiteFX includes a Control Play Speed slider to set how fast or slow the software plays an animation.
-If you don't want the software to remember where you last set the play speed for an animation, uncheck the box and each to time you re-select an animation, the play speed will revert to the play speed that was set for the last animation played.
+If you don't want the software to remember where you last set the play speed for each animations, uncheck the box and each to time you re-select any animation, the play speed will be whatever speed was set for the last animation you played before unchecking the box.

 The default is for the software to remember the play speed that you set for each individual animation.